 For a long time, the development of scripts, software, or small bits of automation has been relegated to software engineers.
 However, the introduction of low-code/no-code applications has helped the development-opportunities pendulum swing to roles that don’t require software backgrounds.
-These low-code/no-code applications enable people to automate parts of their day-to-day jobs.
-This article explores several areas of risk that can emerge with the adoption of low-code/no-code applications, as well as areas that security teams should consider in the risk assessment and threat-modeling process.
+These low-code/no-code applications enable people to automate parts of their day-to-day jobs and bring their creativity to figure out how to make their jobs easier to bear.

 These applications typically function by allowing a user to connect the functionality between their daily tools to one another, creating a flow.
 For example, Slack connects to email, which connects to the calendar, and then connects to Box, and so on.
 Additionally, small pieces of automation can be shared among users within an organization.

 This article will explore several areas of risk that can emerge with the adoption of low-code/no-code applications and includes areas that security teams may benefit from considering in the risk assessment and threat-modeling process.

 Low-code/no-code applications typically get their start through a series of integrations.
 The integrations depend on the particular automated workflows that interest users.
 Authorizing a tool may very likely be an all-or-nothing decision.
 In an effort to achieve the intended automation benefit, knowing the applications they need to work with, we can draw from observations about how users have dealt with permissions in mobile applications.